che3sy/Free_Fiveable_Questions/README.md

 ```

 ## Step 3 - get the questions:
-Here is the finnal url we will use to fetch the questions: https://library.fiveable.me/api/practice-questions
+Here is the final URL we will use to fetch the questions: https://library.fiveable.me/api/practice-questions
 We add three things to the request:
 - subjectId = the slug
 - unitId = the unit